BertHav/Omgevingsmonitor_Software/README.md

 It is possible to interact with the omgevingsmonitor using Putty or TeraTerm.
 The omgevingsmonitor must be awake for generating a comport on the host PC.

 While the virtual USB comport is active, type Helpme for more information.
+If logging is enabled to the USB port, disable logging by a capital L <Enter>

 All keys kan be changed as well as the name of De omgevingsmonitor and several other settings.